browserengineering/book/book/animations.md

  [^tiling-helps]: Another way is via surface tiling.

-13-8 *Short display lists*. it's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed
+13-8 *Short display lists*.
+It's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed